mojahidhasan/fullstack-nextjs-golobe-travel-agency/README.md

 ```
 It will generate a file called `flights.json` in a directory from where you called the commander.
 If you called the the command from  `./golob-travel-agency-nextjs/lib/db`, `flights.json` file will be generated on that directory.

-Upload this json file in the database in the collection named "flights".
+Upload this json file in the database in a collection named "flights".